 I've been a Freelance writer and author since 1989.
 This page lists much of the work I’ve done and periodicals I’ve written articles and blog posts for.
 (If you would like to talk about hiring me to write for your organisation too.
 If you don’t see anything here that seems like what you’re looking for, enquire anyway.

 I love writing about education and technology, and education technology, and seem to be pretty good at it.
 I'm especially good at turning hard-to-understand stuff into easy-to-understand stuff.
 One of the finest compliments I've been paid is that I made an incredibly abstruse press release easy enough for an 11 year old to understand.

 I can also turn out articles very quickly, and several editors have told me they are impressed both with my speed and accuracy: they rarely have to do much editing, if any.

 I have written books for a wide variety of publishers, including Pearsons and Hodder, and articles for The Guardian (supplement), The TES and PC Pro's ICT Review.
-I've been writing lately for various magazines for teachers.
-I've also written for a company that produces software for infant schools.
+I also write for various magazines for teachers, and company websites/blogs.

 I am a member of a number of professional bodies (Fellow of Mirandanet and the RSA, member of the British Computer Society and the UK's Society of Authors), and an ex-Chair of Naace.

 Please see below for a list of articles, books, papers and other things, like software manuals.

 On this page